Kyle-James-Vanburen/Python_CDC_Project/README.md

 • Independent samples t-test is performed to test if there's a significant difference in death rates between Male and Female.

-3. The data is loaded into a Pandas DataFrame using the read_csv function:

 **Example T-Test:**

     stats.ttest_ind(male_deaths_df['ESTIMATE'], female_deaths_df['ESTIMATE'])